elementor/wp2static/README.md

 You will need to set up [Nix](https://nixos.org/learn.html) and [direnv](https://direnv.net/docs/installation.html).
 Then restart your shell and run `direnv allow` from this directory.
 Nix will install the dependencies.

+You will need to have the wp2static repo at ../wp2static/.
+The zip will be built and installed in WordPress automatically.

 ## Test system

  - NGINX on localhost:7000